-• To every extent possible, and in alignment with City priorities, City-owned Real Property shall be used for Affordable Housing to:
+- To every extent possible, while balancing City priorities, City-owned Real Property shall be used for Affordable Housing to: - Create mixed-income and inclusive neighborhoods,

-- Create mixed-income and inclusive neighborhoods - Monetize City assets to increase the supply of affordable and workforce housing - Leverage, reduce or eliminate the need for Housing Trust Fund or other City funding requests - Leverage other public and private sources, including Opportunity Zone funding, to increase the supply of affordable and workforce housing, - Provide Affordable Housing through innovative, public-private partnerships with a new model for supporting Affordable Housing, and - Increase the City's long-term deed restricted Affordable Housing supply. - It is the intent of the City to utilize Real Property strategically to further the City's goals for Affordable Housing by prioritizing use of available City-owned Real Property for the development of such projects. - Staff evaluations and recommendations for the use, reuse or disposition of Real Property should reflect assessment for the potential use of the property consistent with City priorities to increase the supply of Affordable Housing, and other priorities reflected in adopted City policies or plans. - When authorizing the use of Affordable Housing, the City desires to maximize the number of affordable units developed at or below 80 percent of Area Median Income (AMI), with a goal of increasing the production of housing for households from zero to 30 percent of AMI.
+- Monetize City assets, unless encumbered by state or federal guidelines, to increase the supply of affordable and workforce housing, - Leverage, reduce or eliminate the need for Housing Trust Fund or other City funding requests, - Leverage other public and private sources, including Opportunity Zone funding, to increase the supply of affordable and workforce housing, - Provide Affordable Housing through innovative, public-private partnerships with a new model for supporting Affordable Housing, and - o Increase the City's long-term deed restricted Affordable Housing supply. - It is the intent of the City to utilize Real Property strategically to further the City's goals for Affordable Housing by prioritizing use of available City-owned Real Property for the development of such projects while balancing other City Council objectives and priorities. - Staff evaluations and recommendations for the use, reuse or disposition of Real Property should reflect assessment for the potential use of the property consistent with City priorities to increase the supply of Affordable Housing, and other priorities reflected in adopted City policies or plans. - When authorizing the use of Affordable Housing, the City desires to maximize the number of affordable units developed at or below 80 percent of Area Median Income (AMI), including increasing the production of housing for households from zero to 30 percent of AMI.
 The City will consider models that achieve these goals through partnerships with non-profit or for-profit housing developers.
-Such models could include the use, reuse, disposition or alternatively the long-term lease of City Real Property, so long as Affordable Housing is guaranteed for a period of time that aligns with City priorities, generally 30 years or more, through recorded deed restrictions or any other such legal documents approved by the City.
+Such models could include the use, reuse, disposition or alternatively the long-term lease of City-owned Real Property, so long as Affordable Housing is guaranteed for a period of time that aligns with City priorities, typically a minimum of 20-30 years with a preference for longer terms, through recorded deed restrictions or any other such legal agreements required by the City.
 See the Goals section of this document for additional information. - Long term lease of City-owned Real Property for Affordable Housing may often be preferred over other forms of disposition, such as the sale or donation of property. - Decisions regarding the use, reuse or disposition of the City-owned Real Property for Affordable Housing should be made on a case-by-case basis based upon the unique characteristics of each property and development proposal, and in accordance with City priorities, policies and plans. - Except as otherwise delegated by ordinance or Council policy, final decisions regarding the disposal of Real Property rights shall be made by the City Council.